Trefriw Walking Festival is now in its sixth year, and continues to grow annually, such that it is Snowdonia’s most popular Walking Festival.

 We were thrilled in Autumn 2014 when Trefriw was awarded Walkers are Welcome accreditation – an accolade given to towns and villages “with something special to offer walkers”.
 (Trefriw is the only village in the Snowdonia National Park to have such status.)
+Every year we have to apply to retain this status, so it keeps us on our toes!

 The aims of Walkers are Welcome venues include: